 - Prepare: Review assigned handouts before the lab session.
 These handouts will be available in D2L the week before the lab is conducted. - Participate: Join your instructors and peers each week for a short lecture on the lab contents and work together to conduct lab activities. - Study for the final exam: This test will allow you to evaluate your comprehension of the fundamental concepts underlying these practical exercises.
-To succeed in these tests, you must attend to the labs, keep an updated record of the activities, and review the lecture material on the topics addressed in the labs. - Prepare your lab report: As mentioned earlier, an essential part of your training as a scientist is learning to communicate your findings.
-You will work in groups of four classmates on a laboratory report following the same structure as a scientific manuscript.
-This report will be based on your results for the labs focused on Drosophila melanogaster.
+To succeed in these tests, you must attend to the labs, keep an updated record of the activities, and review the lecture material on the topics addressed in the labs. - Prepare your lab report and oral communication: As mentioned earlier, an essential part of your training as a scientist is learning to communicate your findings.
+You will work in groups of four classmates on two different activities: a lab report focused on the Molecular DNA, PCR and Gel Electrophoresis labs and a round table where you will present and discuss the results of the labs focused on Drosophila melanogaster.